MehradHajati/Honours/README.md

+This is a test to show Ralf how to use GitHub

 # Band Contrast Sim

 This program simulates band contrast images based on AFM data.
-Once simulated, a mapping between the measured band contrast and the simulated band contrast is created.
+Once simulated, a mapping between the measured band contrast and the simulated band contrast is created

 ## To Compile